laytenter/Insider-London/_posts/2014-09-12-august-on-the-insider-london-blog.md

   <em>Braun and Hogenberg 1572.
 Copyright Daniel Crouch </em>
 </p>

 Also just opened is a display about the <a href="/mapping-london/" target="_blank">mapping of Londo</a>n, featuring this incredible 16th-century map.
-You&#8217;ll need to head down to the Science Museum too, before the 14 September, for <a href="/the-rubbish-collection-at-the-science-museum/" target="_blank">an exhibition which is, literally, rubbish</a>.
+You&#8217;ll need to head down to the Science Museum too, before the 14 September, for <a href="/the-rubbish-collection-at-the-science-museum/">an exhibition which is, literally, rubbish</a>.

 <p style="text-align: center;">
   <a href="/wp-content/uploads/2014/08/Gasholder.jpg"><img class="alignnone size-full wp-image-17024" src="/wp-content/uploads/2014/08/Gasholder.jpg" alt="Gasholder kings cross regeneration" width="569" height="427" /></a>